Business Class flights to Bangkok

 Distance from London to Bangkok: 5,927 miles

-Three airlines fly direct from London Heathrow to Bangkok, which are Thai Airways, British Airways and Eva Air.
-Many other airlines offer flights to Bangkok with a connection, including Qatar Airways, Etihad and Emirates.
+Three airlines fly business class direct from London Heathrow to Bangkok, which are Thai Airways, British Airways and Eva Air.
+Many other airlines offer business class flights to Bangkok with a connection, including Qatar Airways, Etihad and Emirates.

 Both British Airways and Eva Air choose to operate a Boeing 777 on this route.
 With BA you’ll be able to experience their Club World seats, while with Eva Air you’ll experience their Royal Laurel Business Class product.